Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 How to Pick Shows: The Fringe Strategy

 You will overwhelm yourself if you try to plan every show.
-Here is the realistic family strategy.
+Here's the realistic family strategy.

 Pre-book 2 to 3 ticketed kids' shows per day, max

 Book on the Fringe website 4-8 weeks in advance for the most popular kids' shows.
-Choose shows in venues clustered geographically (do not book a 11 AM show at Pleasance Courtyard followed by a noon show at Bedlam Theatre - the walk takes 25 minutes).
+Choose shows in venues clustered geographically.
+Do not book a 11 AM show at Pleasance Courtyard followed by a noon show at Bedlam Theatre - the walk takes 25 minutes and you will be furious.
 Aim for 2 PM, 4 PM, and 6 PM shows.
-Skip morning shows - they require a too-early start.
+Skip morning shows.
+They require a too-early start.

 Walk the Royal Mile between shows

-The free street performances will fill in the gaps.
-The kids will end up loving the unplanned magic show as much as the booked theater piece.
+The free street performances will fill the gaps.
+Your kid will end up loving the unplanned magic show as much as the booked theater piece.
+Lila still talks about a Polish magician on the Mile and zero of the actual ticketed shows we saw the first year.

 Build in lots of food breaks

-Edinburgh in August is a city where it is impossible to walk five minutes without smelling something delicious.
+Edinburgh in August is a city where you cannot walk five minutes without smelling something delicious.
 Stop.
 Eat.
 Reset.
 Go to the next show.

 Read reviews and follow recommendations

 The Fringe has a real-time review culture.
 The Scotsman, the Guardian, and Time Out Edinburgh all review hundreds of shows during the festival.
-Check reviews for any show you are about to book.
+Check reviews for any show you're about to book.
 Star ratings from these outlets are a reliable filter.

 Where to Eat with Kids During the Fringe